-With the furlough scheme coming to a close at the end of October, many people will be feeling understandably concerned as we continue through this period of job uncertainty.
-Income protection insurance is an option worth considering now more than ever, as George Square Financial Management explains.
+With the furlough scheme coming to a close at the end of October,income protection insurance is an option worth considering now more than ever, as George Square Financial Management explains.

 Job losses expected as CJRS winds down